 organic mattress environmental responsibility

-Again, I’m really impressed with this organic mattress brand when it comes to being responsible for the environmental impact their mattress makes.
+Again, this organic mattress brand impresses me when it comes to being responsible for the environmental impact their mattress makes.
 Happsy is a member of the organization 1% For The Planet, which means they give at least 1% of their annual gross income to environmental organizations.

 Also, after reading all about off-gassing and the chemical odor that you often smell when unboxing a conventional mattress, I was happy to open up my new mattress to no strong chemical smell at all.